Squalane vs Hyaluronic Acid: The Major Difference

 Squalane with an a is simply a hydrogenated version of Squalene.
 This means that the double bonds in squalene have been removed, making it more stable.
 (Who knew I’d still be using what I learned in Organic Chemistry in college).

-Squalane has all the same benefits of squalene, with the added benefits of being stable, which is why squalane is what’s used in skincare products.
+Squalane has all the same benefits of squalene, with the added benefit of being stable, which is why squalane is what’s used in skincare products.
 Thanks to the hydrogenation process, we can get all the benefits of squalene in our skincare products.

 Squalane has all the benefits of Squalene (which is a lot), so here’s a look at all the things squalene and squalane can do.